Ohio Disability Benefits

 How To Qualify for SSDI in Ohio

 Ohio residents must meet specific eligibility requirements to get Social Security disability benefits.
-The SSA sets these requirements, but Ohio Social Security offices are responsible for determining eligibility for each applicant.
+The Social Security Administration sets these requirements, but Ohio Social Security offices are responsible for reviewing the disability benefit application and determining eligibility for each applicant.

 Each applicant should have plenty of medical evidence that supports a diagnosis for an SSA-approved disability, which may include:

 SSDI also requires applicants to have enough work credits earned to qualify for benefits.
 Work credits come from employment, and they denote whether an individual has worked long enough and for enough hours to begin withdrawing SSDI benefits.
-Each person can earn up to four credits per year, and you'll need at least 40 credits to qualify for an SSDI benefit.
+Each person can earn up to four credits per year, and you’ll need at least 40 credits to qualify for a Social Security benefit.
 At least 20 of those credits must be from employment within the past ten years.

 How To Apply for SSDI in Ohio

-The application can be lengthy, but it's important to follow each step thoroughly and provide all required documentation related to your medical condition.
+The application can be lengthy, but it’s important to follow each step thoroughly and provide all required medical records and documents related to your medical condition.
 Doing so can help you reach a faster disability determination.
-If you require assistance with your application, you can appoint a representative to help.
+If you require assistance with your application, you can appoint a representative for legal help.
 This can be a family member, attorney, or even a medical professional.

 Some applications may be fast-tracked, depending on your disability.
-Ohio's military veterans may also have their claims expedited.
+Ohio’s military veterans may also have their claims expedited as well as adding VA benefits to their Social Security disability benefit monthly payment.

 After applying for SSDI benefits in Ohio, applicants can check the status of their application on the SSA website.
 However, keep in mind that the SSA requires a five-month waiting time until benefits begin getting paid out, even if you are approved.
 The waiting period begins the first month after the SSA determines you first became disabled.